 Brad

 My broad research interest is in biosphere-atmosphere interactions and I have worked on this topic at multiple scales using various methods.
-I completed my PhD from the Yale School of the Environment in 2021 with a focus on Earth & Environmental Science.
+I received my PhD from the Yale School of the Environment in 2021 with a focus on Earth & Environmental Science.
 For my dissertation, I worked on developing a surface energy budget perspective to aerosol-climate interactions by combining theory and global climate modeling.
 A major focus was on the importance of the diffuse radiation fertilization effect for terrestrial processes and uncertainties in diffuse radiation in current-generation modeling and observational systems, some of which I tried to bias-correct using machine learning algorithms.
 Previously, my master's thesis was on urban climate, particularly the urban heat island effect, which I have continued working on over the years using satellite measurements, crowdsourced weather station data, and modeling frameworks.

 I think cities will be the nexus of climate adaptation in the future and I am very interested in optimal strategies for minimizing heat stress and its disparities in cities.
 While I have done field and lab work in the past, most of my current research involves sitting in front of the computer and coding.
 I received the U.S. Department of Energy Office of Science Energy Early Career grant in 2023 to improve urban representation in Earth system models through planetary-scale data-model integration.